gtk-rs/gtk4-rs/book/src/actions.md

 {{#rustdoc_include ../listings/actions/3/main.rs:build_ui}}
 ```

-Here we created a "win.count" action that increases its state by the given parameter every time it is activated.
+Here, we created a "win.count" action that increases its state by the given parameter every time it is activated.
 It also takes care of updating the `label` with the current state.
 The button activates the action with each click while passing "1" as parameter.
 This is how our app works: